Vimanam (2023 film): Reception

 Paul Nicodemus of The Times of India gave it 3 out of 5 stars and wrote, "Vimanam is a film that showcases a father's (and parents') love for his son (and children) and possesses universal appeal.
 Watch it for its solid performances and decent production values."
 Satya Pulagam of ABP Live Telugu gave it 2.5 out of 5 stars and wrote, "The film has heart-wrenching emotional scenes, but it lacks a better narrative to connect the audience with the film."

-123telugu gave the film a 2.75 star rating out of 5 and wrote, "Vimanam is a watchable emotional drama with a good concept and a slow-paced screenplay, which might not appeal to all viewers."
 Raghu Bandi of The Indian Express gave it 2 out of 5 stars and wrote, "Vimanam is such a 80’s movie that it should have stayed there.
 Viewers who like sentimental movies, tearjerkers might like this film.
 They can try it when it comes on OTT.".

 Latha Srinivasan of India Today rated 2 out of 5 and stated that "he filled the story with so much melodrama that it's far too bleak to enjoy."